stubbedev/zsh-fzf-artisan/README.md

 - Execute Laravel Artisan commands from any directory within a Laravel project.
 - Autocompletion for Artisan commands using fzf.
-- Automatically detects and uses Docker Compose or Laravel Sail if available.
 - Opens files created by `artisan make:` commands in your preferred editor.

 ## Installation